 The Clarenville Heritage Society Inc. operates a volunteer based museum in the community of Clarenville in the former CN Railway station original built in 1942.
-The station building belongs to the Clarenville Shrine Club who restored the structure in the late 1990s and recently acquired Provincial Heritage Designation in partnership with the Heritage Society.
+The station building belongs to the Clarenville Shrine Club who restored the structure in the late 1990s and acquired Provincial Heritage Designation in partnership with the Heritage Society in 2014.
 The museum is located in the west end of the station and the remaining part of the building is for the Shrine Club meeting spaces.

 Clarenville became an incorporated municipality in 1951 however, Shoal Harbour was settled first and then the communities of Red Beach, Broad Cove, Brook Cove, Dark Hole and Lower Shoal Harbour which had saw mill operations formed the community.
 John Tilley who is buried at the Methodist Cemetery, died 1871, operated these saw mills for the shipbuilding and schooners.
 Shoal Harbour as we know it today was referred to as Upper Shoal Harbour and later on the 5 communities listed above were amalgamated into the Town of Clarenceville in 1892 by Newfoundland Prime Minister Sir William Whiteway.
 The name Clarenceville later gave way to Clarenville.
 In 1994, Shoal Harbour was amalgamated into Clarenville.